19 JavaScript Alternatives That are Taking Over the Dev Scene

 • A vibrant community and ecosystem

 What we like about it: It’s Haxe’s “code once, deploy anywhere” mantra that fans chant.
-It’s the Swiss Army Knife in your development belt.
+It’s the Swiss Army Knife in your development belt, offering an expansive alternative to JavaScript that prioritizes versatility and broad compatibility.

 Nim